C.F. MARTIN FACTORY TOUR OCTOBER 2013

 Courses - Lyrics, Ed Mullen - Music, Matt Carl, (Copyright 2000 Matt Carl & Ed Mullen)

 This is probably my personal favorite of all the things I've written. (thanks to Melissa for the grammar correction) Originally it began as a poem I did while musing about Gordon Lightfoot's 60th birthday in 1998.
 I later posted it on the Lightfoot Internet newsgroup.
 Matt Carl liked it and asked if I minded if he tried to put it to music.
 I'm glad I was smart enough to say "Sure!"
 A while later he sent me a recording that just blew me away.
-From there he went on to create a new mix with background vocals, lead guitar, pedal steel, and bass!
+I sent one back to him in a different key.
+From there he went on to create a new mix of it with background vocals, lead guitar, pedal steel, and bass!
 Awesome job, Matt!
-MP3 format file

 My Love Song - written by Ed Mullen, (Copyright 1978 Ed Mullen)